-Data Review Review current IEPs to determine if they facilitate and document compliance of all the required components that support the articulated goals and if the planning will reasonably enable the student to meet the postsecondary goals.
+Data Review Review current IEPs to determine if they facilitate and document compliance of all the required components that support the articulated goals, and if the planning will reasonably enable the student to meet the postsecondary goals.
 Determine if there is any inconsistency in the levels of compliance among school sites.
 If so, identify specific factors that may have contributed to the number of compliant or noncompliant student files at each site.
-Is this a site- specific compliance issue or a districtwide compliance issue?
-Identify the number and types of trainings, conferences, and course work in which staff has participated outside of the PEA.
+Is this a site- specific compliance issue or a district-wide compliance issue?
+Identify the number and types of trainings, conferences, and course work in which staff have participated outside of the PEA.
 List the professional development opportunities related to transition offered within the PEA.
 Determine if the PEA has identified transition resources, including age- appropriate assessments.
 List those resources currently being utilized and develop a list of other possible resources that could facilitate transition planning.
 Review professional development opportunities attended by staff responsible for the required transition components.

 Findings

 Evidence

-Supports and Services Determine if the PEA staff is knowledgeable about the procedures necessary for completing all the required transition components.
-Identify the years of experience for each special education staff who works with students 16 years of age and older.
+Supports and Services Determine if the PEA staff is knowledgeable about the procedures necessary for completing all required transition components.
+Identify the years of experience for each special education staff member working with students 16 years of age and older.
 Examine the involvement of personnel in transition and development.
 Has the PEA designated one or more individuals to assume this responsibility?
 Describe the manner in which the PEA staff communicates with each other across departments in relation to transition planning.
-Describe the manner in which the PEA has interacted with their ADE/PSM specialist and/or a secondary transition specialist.
-If no working relationships have been established, describe steps that will be taken to ensure such a partnership.
+Describe the manner in which PEA personnel have interacted with their ADE/ESS specialist and/or Secondary Transition specialist.
+If no working relationships have been established, describe steps that will be taken to ensure such partnerships.

 Findings

 Evidence

+Problem Statement(s):

+Actionable Cause(s):

-Problem Statemen Actionable Cause Goals:
+Goals:

+lune 2022